 Firstly, get to know the difference between semi permanent dye and permanent hair dye to manage your dye fade expectations.

 Semi permanent dyes are more common than permanent dye jobs and this is often what your salon will use on you.
 Different brands will offer different time frames before the colour washes out, but typically you'll get 6-8 weeks of good, vibrant colour depending on your care and how good the dye is.
 The reason these fade faster is because these colourants actually sit atop your hair shaft, like a coating.
 Making them much easier to wash away.

 With permanent hair dye, these attempt to hold colour a little longer, but despite the name “permanent”, these magic makeover liquids are not actually forever.
 Unlike semi-permanent, permanent dye consists of 2 parts: developer and colour.
 The developer essentially bleaches your hair strand and opens the shaft up for the colour to penetrate deeper into your cortex.

 Although you'll get a longer lasting shade compared to semi permanent dye, any artificial colouring to the hair (bleach not included) will fade to a varying degree.

 Read Next: Hair Makeover: 20 Brunette Colour Ideas

-New to hair dye or a jet black vet, one of the first things you learn in how to make semi permanent dye last longer is to use a colour protecting shampoo and conditioner.
+New to dark hair dye or a jet black vet, one of the first things you learn in how to make semi permanent dye last longer is to use a colour protecting shampoo and conditioner.
 There's no magic ingredient in these making your colour last longer, instead, it's what it doesn't contain: sulfates.

 Choosing shampoos and conditioners that are colour-safe is easy enough, but don't forget to get your heat protectant and leave-in conditioners on board with the mission too.
 These are some of our favourites, but the other products in their line are a go-to too!